 Once you’ve found your go-to online get-together tool, start thinking about how you can modify your activities in this new way.
 Here are a few of my suggestions! ❤️

-#1 Super Fun Thing: Reading to Your Grandkids
+#1 Fun Online Things to Do: Reading to Your Grandkids

 Another activity you could do is find a recording of a story or a book.
 Many authors record their writing.
 Audible would have books to listen to, but so would your library.
 You might know of other sources as well.
-Find a favorite title, play the recording and you both can enjoy.
+Find a favorite title, play the recording, and you both can enjoy it.

 If you can find a title you both have, your grandchild can read along while you read aloud.
 Awesome reading practice for them!

-Another super fun thing to do would be having them write online.
+Another one of those fun online things to do would be having them write.
 You could be involved in the process or they could do that on their own time.
 Maybe the two of you decide on the topic.
 Then, after your grandchild has written and illustrated if that fits, they could read the story to you.

-#3 Super Fun Thing: Cooking or Baking Together Online
+#3 Fun Online Things to Do: Cooking or Baking

 You could start by sharing a recipe, so you’re both working on the same one together.
 If one or both of you need to substitute ingredients, that won’t be a problem.
 It’ll just be another part of the process to talk through and share.
 And, of course, you’ll get to enjoy the final results together!
 You could invite more family members to join you with their treats and make it a party. 🙂